 Once we receive your complaint, we will:

-Meet with any staff or Appeals Commissioners to help us respond to your complaint.
+- Meet with any staff members or Commissioners to help us respond to your complaint.

 Depending on the complaint, we may change this process as needed.
 If we change the complaint process, we will let you know.